 After this issue was raised by the Municipality of Haarlemmermeer, we organised three meetings with network partners: one ‘challenge exploration’ session and two deep dives.
 Additionally, we organised an international session on this topic in November in Barcelona during the Smart City Expo.
-A project assignment has also been issued for an Interdisciplinary Graduation Circle, which we aim to execute with HvA students in the first half of 2025.
+A project assignment has also been issued for an Interdisciplinary Graduation Circle.
+Over the first half of 2025, three students commited to field research on this topic.
+In June we'll share the outcomes on our platform.

 2024